-Meet the Consumer Advisory Group
+Meet the Rangatahi Advisory Group

-In 2019, the AYA Cancer Consumer Advisory Group was formed.
+In 2019, the AYA Cancer Rangatahi Advisory Group was formed.
 This group represents 20 amazing and diverse young people from across New Zealand who have had a diagnosis of cancer.
 They volunteer and dedicate their time to share their own lived experience and help shape the future cancer care for all young people with cancer.

 The Network is committed to empowering this group to; influence and provide valuable contribution to the work and issues in AYA cancer in partnership with stakeholders, to better inform service provision, strategy, quality improvement initiatives and equitable access to high- quality medical and supportive care regardless of location.